timihendrix33/session-3-in-class/readme.md

 `app.set('view engine', 'ejs')`

-Once the view engine is set, we can begin generating the HTML with our entries.
-This process is also called rendering.
-We can use the render object built into the response object render to do so.
+Once the view engine is set, we can begin rendering the HTML with our entries using the render object built into the response object render.
 It has the following syntax:

 `res.render(view, locals)`